-Tsunami watch issued for Hawaii after 8.2 magnitude quake hits Alaska
+Tsunami warning issued for parts of Alaska after 8.2 quake; Hawaii’s alert was canceled

-PERRYVILLE, Alaska (AP) — A tsunami watch was issued for Hawaii on Wednesday evening following a large earthquake off the Alaska peninsula.
+PERRYVILLE, Alaska (AP) — A tsunami warning was issued for parts of Alaska after a large earthquake struck the peninsula.

 Two other earthquakes with preliminary magnitudes of 6.2 and 5.6 occurred in the same area within a half hour of the first one, the U.S. Geological Survey reported.